Maintenance Schedule

 Washing your Tide Craft boat regularly helps maintain its appearance and longevity.
 Here's a step-by-step guide to keep your boat looking great:

 While a gentle spray can help remove grime, using a high-pressure washer is not recommended as it can damage the boat’s fabric and finishes.
 Always opt for a low-pressure setting if you choose to use a pressure washer.
+Use of presure washers directly on seams, upholstery, electronics, flooring edges or tube material can cause damage to adhesives, coatings and finishes.

 Interior